Harvard Law School

 San Diego North County Bar Association .

 Licensed to practice in California, Maryland, Washington D.C., & Georgia

-Child custody in military divorces often looks different than it does in civilian divorces .
+Child custody in a military family often looks different than it does in a civilian divorce .
 Many young men marry their high school sweethearts before they enlist.
 Their wives travel with them to wherever they are based.
 Soon there are small children.
 The combination of low pay, stressful parenting, and homesickness often destroys the marriage.

-Without local roots, and usually without jobs (or jobs worth keeping), wives tend to feel that their best option is to go back home to their families, where they will have a ready made support system for themselves and their babies, including free baby sitters, and perhaps a better opportunity to find a job through family friends.
+Without local roots, and usually without jobs (or jobs worth keeping), military family life for the wives can become a difficiult hardship.
+Often the wives tend to feel that their best option is to go back home to their families, where they will have a ready made support system for themselves and their babies, including free baby sitters, and perhaps a better opportunity to find a job through family friends.
 Let's say back home is Alabama.

 In other words, unless dad files for divorce here in California before his children have been gone six months, he's not likely to get them back.
 Instead, after six months mom will file for divorce back home, and the Alabama court will decide whether the children return to California to be with dad, or whether they stay with mom.

 Under those circumstances, it's highly likely that mom will get sole custody of the children, and dad will only get visitation .
 Because of limited leave time, travel time, and travel expenses, dad will most likely be with his children only a couple of weeks a year while they are little kids.